SolidWallOfCode/ts-docs/buffer-writer.en.rst

    A family of overloads that perform formatted output on a :class:`BufferWriter`.
 The set of types supported can be extended by defining an overload of this function for the types.

+.. function:: template < typename ...
+Args > \
+               std::string& bwprint(std::string & s, string_view format, Args &&... args)

+   Generate formatted output in :arg:`s` based on the :arg:`format` and arguments :arg:`args`.
+The string :arg:`s` is adjusted in size to be the exact length as required by the output.
+If the string already had enough capacity it is not re-allocated, otherwise the resizing will cause a re-allocation.

+.. function:: template < typename ...
+Args > \
+               std::string& bwprintv(std::string & s, string_view format, std::tuple<Args...> args)

+   Generate formatted output in :arg:`s` based on the :arg:`format` and :arg:`args`, which must be a tuple of the arguments to use for the format.
+The string :arg:`s` is adjusted in size to be the exact length as required by the output.
+If the string already had enough capacity it is not re-allocated, otherwise the resizing will cause a re-allocation.

+   This overload is used primarily as a back end to another function which takes the arguments for the formatting independently.